Staff Picks: December 2020

 At Victrola, we are committed to bringing lifelong music memories into every home.
 Our employees are passionate about music, and believe music defines our moments, pressing them into our subconscious.
 The warm, imperfectly perfect needle on a record transports us to those places in our individual and collective history, with a nostalgia more powerful than simple recollection.

-We've curated those music memories for you, featuring a few of our employees every month.
+We've curated those music memories for you from our online vinyl store, featuring a few of our employees every month.
 Stop by and get to know us, and perhaps take our recommendations for a spin.
 We're certain you'll find some music memories to share with us.

 Carin Frenchman, Commercial Ops